nest/nestml/doc/syntax.md

 ### Systems of ODEs

 In the `equations` block one can define a system of differential equations with an arbitrary amount of equations that contain derivatives of arbitrary order.
 When using a derivative of a variable, say *V*, one must write: *V*'.
 It is then assumed that *V*' is the first time derivate of *V*.
 The second time derivative of *V* is *V*'', and so on.
-If an equation contains a derivative of order *n*, for example *V*<sup>(*n*)</sup>, all initial values of *V* up to order *n*-1 must be defined in the `state` block.
+If an equation contains a derivative of order *n*, for example, *V*<sup>(*n*)</sup>, all initial values of *V* up to order *n*-1 must be defined in the `state` block.
 For example, if stating
 ```
 V' = a * V
 ```